 Step 3: Make the Parsley Sauce

-Pour the milk into the pot little by little, mixing it with the contents of the pot as you go.
-Use a whisk to combine.
+Pour the milk into the pot little by little, whisking it with the contents of the pot as you go.

 Once all of the milk is added, continue stirring the sauce for about 5-10 more minutes until it starts to thicken.

-Add parsley, salt, pepper, garlic powder, and onion powder to the Parsley Sauce and whisk to combine.
+Add salt, pepper, lemon juice, and nutmeg to the milk and whisk to combine.
+Adjust seasonings to taste.

 You can also practice your roux by making my favorite recipe for Homemade Macaroni and Cheese.